 Six months after a joint legal decision-making order is entered, a parent may petition the court for modification of the order based on the failure of the other parent to comply with the provisions of the order.

-It depends on whether you filed a petition with the court before she left.
-Call to discuss what avenues are available to you.
+It depends whether you filed a petition with the court before she left.
+Call our office to discuss the avenues available to you.